maytemirabel/project-2/README.md

 # Criteria D: Functionality
+## Scientific Poster
+**Fig.** displays the scientific poster that aims to summarize the product's findings.
+Humidity and temperature data is showcased clearly as well as scientific information to back up all claims.

+## Product Demonstration Video
-A 7 min video demonstrating the proposed solution with narration
+A 7 min video that narrates the proposed solution and its functionality.

 ### Works Cited